cwalsh525/liveLongAndProsperBot/README.md

 * Create a calculator that determines how much notes to buy to hold a certain portfolio value
 ##### Make program run faster
 * Done
+* Next thing to do is a re-write based on diff bid amt per rating.
+This was done sloppy.
+Also, add in while doing re-write the ability to bid more than $200.
+Check if bid amt is less than 10% of note, if so allow if not submit $200.
+This is only needed for bid amts greater than 200.